Memory Integration

 Named Memories

-Usename for memories you want to retrieve directly (without semantic search):
+Usename for memories you want to retrieve directly by name within a pack:

-For more structured memory management, use Context Packs to group related memories:Updating and Deleting
+For structured memory management, use Context Packs to group related memories by domain:Updating and Deleting

 Update a Memory